Modurail/Publications/Operations/2022/Operating Protocols.md

 [^NGM1]: North Georgia Modular Railroad Club, Inc.

 # Mainline Operations
-* Check in with the Trainmaster[^OP1] upon arrival for clearance to setup and operate.[^OP2]
+* **Check in with the Trainmaster[^OP1] upon arrival for clearance to setup and operate.**[^OP2]

 * **Never program your DCC locomotive while on the layout.** Use only the programming track (separate from the layout).

-* To prevent accidents, derailments, or damage, return track switches to the mainline position after your train passes through.
+* To prevent accidents, derailments, or damage, **return track switches to the mainline position after your train passes through**.
 This may be one switch or multiple switches.

 * Check with other operators before entering or crossing the mainlines.